-The minimum surplus is just that, the minimum.
-It shows that you have sufficient borrowing capacity and that you meet the policy of the lender.
+The minimum surplus shows that you have sufficient borrowing capacity and that you meet the policy of the lender.

-However, if you’re borrowing 95% of the property value or have a large amount of debt then lenders look for comfort that you have a higher surplus than just one dollar each month.
+However, if you’re borrowing 95% of the property value or you have a large amount of debt, lenders look for comfort that you have a higher surplus than just one dollar each month.

 Save, save, save!

-We don’t recommend that you borrow to your limit unless you have an income that the banks aren’t including in their assessment or unless your situation will improve.
+We don’t recommend that you borrow to your limit unless you have an income that the banks aren’t including in their assessment (such as bonus or commission income) or unless your situation will soon improve.

-To discuss what home loans you can afford, and suit your circumstances complete our free assessment form or call us on 1300 889 743.
+To get a better understanding of your borrowing capacity, complete our free assessment form or call us on 1300 889 743.